othercriteria/vibectl/examples/k8s-sandbox/kafka-throughput/STRUCTURE.md

 ├── overseer/               # (Placeholder) Contains files for the monitoring/control service.
 │   └── Dockerfile          # Placeholder Dockerfile.
 │   └── overseer.py         # (Placeholder) Script to observe latency and potentially adjust producer.
-├── run.sh                  # Main script to launch, manage, and clean up the demo.
-├── README.md               # This file: explains the demo, setup, and usage.
-├── STRUCTURE.md            # This file: describes the directory layout.
 └── status-volume/          # (Created at runtime) Shared volume for status/metric files.
     ├── kafka_ready         # (Created by k8s-sandbox) Signals Kafka broker is ready.
     └── latency.txt         # (Created by consumer) Contains latest consumer latency.